Heading

 Lesson one: Nature self‑regulates.

-Every natural system holds the power to correct itself, but only when allowed to function freely.
-Excess human management—through constant legal, moral, and regulatory intrusion—prevents this natural correction.
-The result is exhaustion and decline.
+Every natural system holds the power to correct itself, but only when its fundamental boundaries are allowed to function freely.
+In human societies, the problem is not management itself, but misdirected management.
+Excess ideological engineering—through constant legal and regulatory overprotection of an influx—prevents the system's natural immune responses and assimilative mechanisms from working.
+The result is systemic exhaustion and decline.

 "There is a profound moral and spiritual difference between invasive species that conquer and sincere newcomers guided by an inner calling who seek to integrate and contribute.